 Appenzell Innerrhoden

-Tax Savings vs Lifestyle: The Real Trade-Off Matrix
+Tax Savings vs Lifestyle: The Full Trade-Off

 | Factor | Low-Tax Cantons (Zug, Schwyz) | Urban Cantons (Zurich, Geneva) |